cthulhustig/autojimmy/README.md

    it.

 #### Install libcairo on macOS
-On macOS, libcairo can be installed using the brew package manager.
+On macOS, libcairo can be installed using the Homebrew package manager.
-1. Follow the instructions here to install brew https://brew.sh/
+1. Follow the instructions here to install Homebrew https://brew.sh/
 2. Open a terminal or command prompt.
 3. Run the following command:
    ```